lavafroth/tempest/README.md

 Luckily, if you use NixOS with flakes, you can run `nix develop` in the project directory to get a dev shell with all the dependencies installed.

-Note: You might have to add your user to the `uinput` group.

 Once you have installed the necessary tools, clone this repo.
 Run the `download_models.sh` script to download the models needed for speech recongnition and textual inference.

 ```